Powerlearnproject/se-assignment-2-introduction-to-software-engineering-asbelrotich/README.md

 Define Software Engineering:

 What is software engineering, and how does it differ from traditional programming?

+ Definition: Software engineering is a discipline that combines coputer science engineering principles and programming languages to develop software solutons which solve real world problems.
+ Differences: Software engineering focuses broadly on the software using its engineering, computer science principles to construct the structure of the software while traditional programming involes writing code for specific tasks.
 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
+ 1. Planning and Analysis: This phase involves gather information from stakeholders and gather the required information.
+ 2. Design: this phase involves creating architecture, data models and user interfaces of the software.
+ 3. Implemention: This is the phae where code is written to solve the real worl problems.
+ 4. Testing: This is the phae where the software is tested to check if it meets the uer requirements.
+ 5. Deployment: This is the phase where the project is being made to be available to all users. i.e launching the website.
+ 6. Maintenance: This is the phase where the software is being updated and being debugged.
 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?